ivoyager/ivoyager-changelogs/README.md

 * Various get function errors in Body and Orbit were identified and fixed while expanding data display.
 * Fixed lat/long display bugs.
 * Fixed various problems related to retrograde orbit or rotation.
+* Fixed some precision (significant digits) errors in data display.